 Why install fridge timers?

-It is common for a club’s fridges to be old and oversized, relative to the club’s daily operations.
+It is common to find old and oversized fridges in clubs, relative to their daily operations.
 This results in high electricity bills, which can be hard to cover for a cash-strapped community club.
 In addition, most bars are run sporadically and drinks fridges are only being used a few hours or days of the week.
 Rather than leaving their fridges switched on constantly clubs should consider running them only during the hours or days on which cold drinks are required.

 This is where fridge timers come in: they allow clubs to schedule the operating hours of any fridge holding only non-perishable items according to when it is needed.